 Since writing our last book, The Positive Trait Thesaurus: A Writer’s Guide to Character Attributes, I’ve been thinking a lot about personality traits and how they’re formed.
 Flaws are incredibly important for a character to have—and, let’s be honest: they’re really interesting to read about.
 But one of the main reasons we fall in love with characters is because we want them to succeed, to achieve their goals and overcome their flaws; this is where the positive attributes come in.
 The fact is, every character needs both positive and negative traits, and these traits need to be chosen thoughtfully.

 When it’s time to create your character and figure out what his traits will be, you should take into account many factors that influence their development: genetics, upbringing and caregivers, past wounds, environment, peers—all of these things absolutely cause certain traits to organically emerge for a character.
-(For more information on how these factors influence trait development, please see this post on the topic.)
 Today, I’d like to zero in on what I believe are the two biggest influencers on trait formation: morality and basic needs.

 Every character—protagonist, villain, sidekick, mentor, etc.—lives by a moral code.
 His beliefs about right and wrong are deeply embedded in his psyche and will influence his decisions, day-to-day actions, the way he treats people, how he spends his free time—they will impact every area of his life, including his personality.
 A character will only embrace traits that in some way align with his moral beliefs.
 Because of this, it’s crucial that we know what our characters believe and value in order to figure out which qualities will define him.